Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: LASSI-EE Framework

 \subsection{Stage 4: Termination and Output}

-Upon termination (triggered when \texttt{temperature} exceeds 0.8 or maximum Stage 3 iterations are reached), the framework identifies the ``best'' code version from all candidates.
-If no generated code passes screening and reduces energy, the source code is retained as the ``best'' solution and LASSI-EE reports no energy improvement.
+Upon termination of Stage 3, the framework identifies the ``best'' code version from all candidates.
+If no generated code passes screening and reduces energy, the source code is retained as the ``best'' solution, and LASSI-EE reports no energy improvement.

-When the ``best'' code achieves energy reduction (such as the \texttt{jacobi} example in Appendix B Figure 6), LASSI-EE performs a final LLM-based comparison analysis identifying code transformations, energy-relevant optimizations, and potential reasons for the measured energy reduction (Appendix A Table 12).
-This analysis generates a natural language summary documenting changes.
-While no automated decisions are based on this comparison, it enables human validation, supports post-hoc analysis, and documents which code refactoring tactics yield energy savings on the target platform.
+When the ``best'' code achieves energy reduction, such as the \texttt{jacobi} kernel (Figure~\ref{fig:jacobi-power-profiles}), LASSI-EE performs a final LLM-based comparison identifying code transformations, energy-relevant optimizations, and potential reasons for the measured energy reduction.
+This analysis generates a natural language summary documenting the changes.
+While no automated decisions are based on this comparison, it enables human validation, supports post-hoc analysis, and documents which refactoring tactics yield energy savings on the target platform.

-The final ``best'' code is saved along with comprehensive metadata: all intermediate code versions, energy profiles, Judge agent verdicts, refactoring plans, iteration counts, and (when applicable) the LLM-generated comparison analysis.
-This metadata archive supports future LLM fine-tuning for energy-aware code generation and retrospective analysis of the LASSI-EE optimization process.
+The final ``best'' code is saved along with metadata covering all intermediate code versions, energy profiles, Judge agent verdicts, refactoring plans, iteration counts, and (when applicable) the LLM-generated comparison analysis.
+This archive supports future LLM fine-tuning for energy-aware code generation and retrospective analysis of the LASSI-EE optimization process.